-‘Teen Mom 2’ Chelsea Houska Offers Update On Baby Boy, Shares New Photos
+‘Teen Mom 2’ Star Chelsea Houska Offers Update On Baby Boy, Shares New Photos

 Although Chelsea Houska and Cole DeBoer have been spending tons of time bonding with their baby, they’ve also taken some time out to keep their fans in the loop with their son and shared numerous photos of the boy in the weeks since his birth.
 DeBoer also spoke of the child just weeks before he was born while celebrating New Year’s Eve with his wife.

 Along with a photo of Chelsea Houska on his Instagram page, DeBoer gushed over the Teen Mom 2 star and expressed his excitement over their son’s then-impending birth.

 “What an amazing year to come!
 Can’t wait to meet our sweet little boy!
 I love my sweet wife @chelseahouska I have so much respect for how strong and wonderful she has been during this pregnancy.
 The amount she goes through for our little baby, she is more than amazing!!” he wrote.

-To see more of Chelsea Houska and her growing family, including her husband Cole DeBoer, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.
+To see more of Chelsea Houska and her growing family, including her husband, Cole DeBoer, tune into Teen Mom 2 Season 7B on Monday nights at 9 p.m. on MTV.

 [Featured Image by MTV]